Black Girl (1966 film): Significance

-In his 1997 book Movies as Politics, Jonathan Rosenbaum makes a case for Black Girl as the symbolic genesis of sub-Saharan African filmmaking, at least to the extent that the authorship belonged to a born and bred African.
+In his 1997 book Movies as Politics, Jonathan Rosenbaum argues that Black Girl is the symbolic genesis of sub-Saharan African filmmaking, at least to the extent that its authorship belonged to a born-and-bred African.

-In addition, the film, being from the perspective of a Senegalese female, acts as a rare reflection of the voices of the colonized.
-While Senegal had gained independence in 1960 (before the film takes place), colonial oppression still thrives throughout the film.
-This is seen in the objectification of Diouana and the suppression of her dreams and ambitions.
-She is objectified by Madame, who treats her as a servant, and several other characters including Madame’s friend that kisses Diouana on the cheeks in typical European greeting without asking.
-Her ambitions are suppressed by both Madame and Diouana’s lack of education and finances, although she refuses to accept her salary.
-Diouana dreams to go to the French shops, see the beautiful views, and live a luxurious lifestyle, but she does not have the resources to do so.
-She attempts to express some part of this dream by wearing dresses and heels while working; however, Madame yells at her to take off those clothes and reminds Diouana that she is a maid, so she has no need for such attire.
-In doing this, Madame suppresses Diouana’s dreams and hopes while asserting the inequality between their characters.
+Additionally, the film, told from the perspective of a Senegalese female, serves as a rare reflection of the voices of the colonised.
+While Senegal had gained independence in 1960 (before the film takes place), colonial oppression persists throughout the film.
+This is evident in the objectification of Diouana and the suppression of her dreams and ambitions.
+She is objectified by Madame, who treats her as a servant, as well as by several other characters, including Madame's friend, who kisses Diouana on the cheek in a typical European greeting without asking.
+Her ambitions are suppressed by both Madame and Diouana's lack of education and finances, although she refuses to accept her salary.
+Diouana dreams of going to the French shops, seeing the beautiful views, and living a luxurious lifestyle, but she lacks the resources to do so.
+She attempts to express some part of this dream by wearing dresses and heels while working, but Madame yells at her to take off the clothes and reminds Diouana that she is a maid and has no need for such attire.
+In doing this, Madame suppresses Diouana's dreams and hopes while asserting the inequality between their characters.
 To Diouana, France was supposed to be her chance at freedom, wealth, and happiness.
-Sembène reveals in his film that while Diouana (and the colonized) has the possibility right outside her door, quite literally, she will never be able to achieve her dreams due to the oppression of Madame (the colonizer) and the institutional discrimination embedded into society; and the colonizer offers this dream as a way to manipulate the colonized into being oppressed.
+Sembène reveals in his film that while Diouana (and the colonized) has the possibility right outside her door, quite literally, she will never be able to achieve her dreams due to the oppression of Madame (the colonizer) and the institutional discrimination embedded in society.
+The colonizer offers this dream as a way to manipulate the colonized into continued oppression.